World Tag League (NJPW): 1997

 The 1997 Super Grade Tag League, featuring 8 teams, was held from November 18 to December 8.
 It used the same points system as the previous year, awarding 1 point for a win and 0 for a loss or draw.
 Due to a tie for second place, the two second-place teams faced each other in a semifinal to decide the finalists.
+Reigning champions Masahiro Chono and Keiji Muto (then- part of nWo Japan) won the tournament, and did not defend the belts again until February 1998.